 The Royal Astronomical Society of Canada and the Canadian Astronomical Society have established an award entitled The Plaskett Medal in recognition of the pivotal role played by John Stanley Plaskett in the establishment of astrophysical research in Canada.
 The award, consisting of a gold medal, is to be made annually to the Ph.D. graduate from a Canadian university who is judged to have submitted the most outstanding doctoral thesis in astronomy or astrophysics in the preceding two calendar years.
 The recipient is invited to address one or the other of the sponsoring Societies (at his or her choice) at their Annual Meeting, and to submit an invited article for the Journal of the Royal Astronomical Society of Canada (JRASC).
 The recipient will receive a $750 honorarium and all expenses to attend the meeting will be covered by that Society.

 At most one candidate may be nominated by the head of his/her department from among the graduates of that university.
-The candidate need not have carried out his/her work in an astronomy or physics department, however, to be considered for the award, the candidate must be a CASCA member or must have been a CASCA member for at least two years during his/her doctoral studies.
+The candidate need not have carried out his/her work in an astronomy or physics department, however, to be considered for the award, the candidate must be a CASCA member in good standing or must have been a CASCA member in good standing for at least two years during his/her doctoral studies.

 For consideration for the 2016 award, the department head should send, in pdf format, the following materials to the chair of the awards committee: